rishchou/beginner_tutorials/readme.md

 ```
 This will generate a pdf file which shows the tf frame being transmitted from parent to child frame.
 The pdf output is also added to results directory of the repository

-##Running ROSTEST
+## Running ROSTEST

 Unit test cases for the project have been written using gtest and rostest.
 To run the tests using catkin go to to catkin workspace root directory and issue the following command:
 ```
 catkin_make run_tests_beginner_tutorials
 ```

-This will run the test suite and outout the result on the terminal as follows:
+This will run the test suite and output the result on the terminal as follows:
 ```
 testtestTalker ... ok